apache/directory-fortress-core/README.txt

 # If Fortress User

-Pull down latest snapshot from here: http://www.openldap.org/devel/gitweb.cgi?p=openldap-fortress-core.git;a=summary
+Pull down latest snapshot from OpenLDAP GIT Software Repo: http://www.openldap.org/devel/gitweb.cgi?p=openldap-fortress-core.git;a=summary

 Note: When Fortress 1.0 is released (very soon) there will be a website to pull source packages down by version.
 Until that